Mega Menu

 4. If one or more of these three grounds applies to you, return to Step 2 'Do you have grounds for appeal?'

-What are academic appeals?
+What are appeals?

-You may have recently reviewed your assessments or award or found out a decision made about the
+You may have recently reviewed your assessments or award or found out a decision made about the progression of your studies.

 are the process you can use to challenge these decisions if you disagree with them or believe that the academic body responsible didn’t have the necessary information when they made the decision.